GotoRyusuke/ecc-bimodal-alignment/README.md

-# Applying CTC Alignment on Earnings Conference Calls
+# Applying CTC Forced Alignment on Earnings Conference Calls

 ## Overview
-This project provides a simple and step-by-step instruction to apply CTC alignment on transcripts and recordings of earnings conference calls.
+This project provides a simple and step-by-step instruction to apply CTC Forced alignment on transcripts and recordings of earnings conference calls.

+## Dependencies and environment
+The alignment here mainly leverages `torchaudio`, and as a required part for audio processing, please check whether [ffmpeg](https://www.ffmpeg.org/) is well employed on your terminal.
+Please note that `ffmpeg v8.0` seems incompatible with current versions of `torchaudio`.
+Pay attention to the version you are employing.

+I implemented the alignment for this tutorial on an NVIDIA A100 GPU with 8 CPUs and 64 GB RAM in the preset `pytorch` environment (for the versions of the packages, check [here](https://scrp.econ.cuhk.edu.hk/info/pytorch-list)) through the [SCRP](https://scrp.econ.cuhk.edu.hk/) under the Department of Economics, The CU of HK.
+I accessed the service on 15/10/2025.

 ## Data
 You would need two files for a call to implement the alignment: